SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sites.md

 To learn more, see the [MultiGeo.SiteEnumeration](https://github.com/SharePoint/PnP/tree/dev/Samples/MultiGeo.SiteEnumeration) sample.

+> [!NOTE]
->**Note:** For more information about permissions and how to configure your application, see [Set up a Multi-Geo sample application](multigeo-sampleapplicationsetup.md).
+> For more information about permissions and how to configure your application, see [Set up a Multi-Geo sample application](multigeo-sampleapplicationsetup.md).

 ## Performing tenant-level operations
 The `Tenant` object is also used to configure tenant-level settings, such as CDN settings, and tenant-level site settings, such as the **site geo location restriction**.
 To perform tenant-level operations: